What's the cause of the runway noise?

 The facts: The Federal Aviation Administration mandated that airports lacking

 sufficiently long runways install sections made of a material* that stops planes

 when necessary (see 2 photos below).
 The project began at the airport in 2014.

 The return to the full use of the runways was slowly implemented until the end

 of 2015*.
 There were changes in types of fences, their locations, jet blast barriers

 *Testimony of Audrey Park, SFO employee, January 21, 2020.
 She stated that in 2012-2014, major runway closures were for construction.
 Flights were phased in starting with 2015.
 SFO wanted 6 months of a testing period.
-In the first half of 2015, the runways were not fully running.
-They were running by the end of 2015.
+The runways were not fully running until the end of 2015.

 Direct communications with the airport were futile; the airport repeatedly rejected my requests to talk with someone who was knowledgable about the airport's runway changes.